Profile in Courage: Military and Law Enforcement K9s

-Military War Dogs (MWD) were used by the Egyptians, Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and the Romans in military exercises and campaigns.
-The United States, however, did not make extensive use of K9s prior to 1942.
+The Egyptians used military War Dogs (MWD), Greeks, Persians, Sarmatians, Baganda, Alans, Slavs, Britons, and the Romans in military exercises and campaigns.
+However, the United States did not make extensive use of K9s before 1942.

 [ For more: Dogs in Warfare Wikipedia ]

 U.S. Soldiers, Military Dogs Train Together

 U.S. Army Spc.
 Craig Holbrook and Niko, a military working dog, conduct obedience training on Tactical Base Gamberi, Afghanistan, June 27, 2015.
 Holbrook and Niko are assigned to the 101st Airborne Division’s 3rd Brigade Combat Team and deployed from Germany’s 18th Military Police Brigade.

 K9s trained for military service are trained in bomb, weapon, and drug detection, tracking, and attacking the enemy.
 On average, there are 2,500 in service at any time; roughly 600-700 deployed overseas.
 The majority come from Germany and the Netherlands because the bloodlines of these dogs go back hundreds of years, making these pups born for the job.
 [Canines in Combat: Military Working Dogs]

 - Face of Defense: From Puppy to Police Dog

 Puppies Assisting Wounded Servicemembers (PAWS) Act of 2016 is now law.

 This bill directs the Department of Veterans Affairs (VA), through the Office of Patient Centered Care and Cultural Transformation, to carry out a five-year pilot program under which the VA shall provide service dogs and veterinary health insurance to certain veterans who: (1) served on active duty on or after September 11, 2001; and (2) were diagnosed with, and continue to suffer from, post-traumatic stress disorder.